mccsoft/backend-frontend-template/README.md

 ## What's that

 This is a template to set up a backend ASP.Net project with React frontend.
-You could check it out at [https://template.mcc-tomsk.de](https://template.mcc-tomsk.de)
+You could check it out at [https://template.mcc-tomsk.de](https://template.mcc-tomsk.de) (credentials: admin/BSjo1M8jU760).

 Template contains:
 1. ASP.NET Core backend (.NET 5)
    1. Identity Server authentication (with support for Social Networks authentication)